Introduction

-Urinary tract infection is a common health issue that affect millions of people each year.
+Urinary tract infection is a common health issue that affects millions of people each year.
 This infection needs to be addressed to prevent more cases of this condition.
-In today’s blog, we’ll identify the 10 causes of UTI,
+In today’s blog, we’ll identify the 10 causes of UTI.

-Understanding the causes of UTI is important in order to prevent and treat them effectively.
+Understanding the UTI causes are important in order to prevent and treat them effectively.
 Let’s explore each of them ranging from hygiene-related factors to underlying health conditions.

 Understanding Urinary Tract Infection (UTI)